Noise-induced shallow circuits and absence of barren plateaus: Observable expectation values of noisy random quantum circuits

+where the expected value is taken over the $2$-design distribution of the two-qubits gates that compose the circuit \(\Phi\). \end{theorem}

-The average trace distance upper bound is proven in Subsection~\ref{sub:tracedistance}, where we prove also a worst-case trace distance upper bound (i.e., without the expected value) that holds in the high-noise regime.
+The average trace distance upper bound is proven in subsection~\ref{sub:tracedistance}, where we prove also a worst-case trace distance upper bound (i.e., without the expected value) that holds in certain high-noise regime.
 Note that we cannot hope to prove a worst-case upper bound on the trace distance that is valid for every noise regime.
 This is because there are quantum error correction methods, such as the so-called \emph{quantum refrigerator} construction~\cite{refrigerator}, which can leverage non-unital noise to perform fault-tolerant quantum computation in a model similar to ours, up to depths that are exponential in the number of qubits.
 Thus, for these special classes of circuits, the trace distance remains of constant order.
-Moreover, it known that this result is tight~\cite{fawzi2022lower}, as bounds on the worst-case convergence are known in the regime where the depth is exponential in the number of qubits.
+Moreover, it is known that this result is tight~\cite{fawzi2022lower}, as bounds on the worst-case convergence are known in the regime where the depth is exponential in the number of qubits.

-From a direct application of Eq.~\eqref{eq:paulidecSUM}, it follows that we can compute classically expectation values for most of the circuit instances, as explained in Subsection~\ref{sub:simu}.
-In particular, we get the following: \begin{proposition}[Average classical simulation] Let $\varepsilon,\delta >0$.
-Let $P\in \{I,X,Y,Z\}^{\otimes n}$.
-Let $\rho_0 \coloneqq \ketbra{0^n}{0^n}$.
-By sampling an instance of a noisy quantum circuit $\Phi$ of depth $L$, as defined in Eq.~\eqref{eq:randcirc}, we can guarantee with probability at least $1-\delta$ probability that
+From a direct application of Eq.~\eqref{eq:OdecSUM}, it follows that with high probability over the choice of the random circuit, considering only the last \(O(\log(\varepsilon^{-1}))\) layers suffices for the estimation of expectation values with \(\varepsilon\) precision.
+In particular, we get the following: \begin{proposition}[Effective depth] Let \(\varepsilon, \delta > 0\).
+Let \(O\) be any observable, and let \(\rho_0\) be any initial state.
+Consider a noisy quantum circuit \(\Phi\) of depth \(L\), as defined in Eq.~\eqref{eq:randcirc}.
+With probability at least \(1-\delta\) over the choice of the random circuit, we have